CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/MLAG-Commands.md

 ### Example

 ```
-cumulus@leaf04:mgmt:~$
+cumulus@leaf04:mgmt:~$ nv show mlag vni peer
 ```

 ## nv show mlag lacpdb

-Set of all mlag local/peer lacpdb
+Shows the LACP database on the both the local and the peer switch.

 ### Usage